BaleChen/emoji-setiment-analysis/README.md

 ## Report

 As a form of dissemination of knowledge, the research work and findings are presented in from of an academic report.
-Please refer to the "Report.pdf" file to see the complete paper.
+Please refer to the `Report.pdf` file to see the complete paper.
 If you want to understand the main idea of this project, I suggest to read it first!

 ## Scripts